tier4/autoware_lanelet2_map_validator/autoware_lanelet2_map_validator/docs/intersection/roundabout_configuration.md

 ## Notes

 - The "three meter rule" mentioned in VM-03-19 is not implemented in this validator
-- This validator uses `polygon_overlap_ratio` to determine if lanelets have significant conflicts (threshold: 1%)

 ## Related source codes